 During the years 1988 and 1991 Robby completed three years of mandatory military service in the (IDF) military police division.
 Due to his success as a junior player he was fortunate to have received a sports exemption, which allowed him to continue to train daily and compete regularly.

 In order to earn money for traveling on the tour, Robby signed a contract with the German professional league in the spring of 1992.
 During the five seasons of the contract duration, Robby won all but one singles matches and won all his doubles matches.
-Also in 1992, he officially turned pro and ranked #1086 ATP singles and #720 doubles.
-After competing 5 years on the ATP tour, Rob reached a career high of #242 ATP singles and #250 ATP doubles ranking.
-Robby’s best career win was over Italian Gianluca Pozzi, ranked #40 ATP.
+Also in 1992, he officially turned pro and ranked #1096 ATP singles and #674 doubles. https://www.atptour.com/en/players/robby-budachek/b490/overview

 After retiring from the tour in 1996, Robby became the youngest Head Coach for the Israel Tennis Center.
+Within a year Robby received the ITC/ITA Israel's Coach of the year award.
 He worked with the nation’s best juniors, highly ranked ITF, WTA and ATP players, at the Israel Tennis Center in Jerusalem and Ramat Hasharon.
 Later, he became the Head Professional for the Israel Tennis Associations’ excellence program in the Wingate Institute of Physical Fitness.
 Rob represented Israel in many international fund-raising events and traveled as a national coach to many international tournaments.

 In 1997, Robby met his future wife Katerina, who worked for a sports marketing company at that time.
 They married in July 1999 in her native Czech Republic.